unbmattzhao/Personal_Profile_Demo/readme.md

 ## Functions

 All navigation button works and guide to the related sections.

 Profile name, photo and "Resume" button go to a resume which opens in a new tab.

+Contact information as required, phone number, email address and Github are functional when click.
+Fake links to Twitter and Stopify.

+Fake links to sections in the Work experience part.

+Adjust font sizes and layout in small screens.